JasonBrauer/banklikex/docs/Assignment_Questions.md

 1. Where would you start?
 What information do you wish you had?
 In the absence of perfect knowledge and access to perfect data, what can you do to make a first attempt?
 <span style="color:orange">
 I would start by getting familiar with the data set.
 Understanding the dataset provides a lot of insight into the scope of the project.
-You can immediately get an idea of how much effort it will take to import can clean the data set.
-You can also being to formulate some ideas on how you will break it down into some sort of model allowing for easy interaction and analysis.
+You can immediately get an idea of how much effort it will take to import and clean the data set.
+You can also begin to formulate some ideas on how you will break it down into some sort of model allowing for easy interaction and analysis.
 &nbsp;
 I wish I had more information and knowledge about many of the parameters in the data set.
 The data set referenced in the problem has a lot of detail about bank activities and standings.
 However, not being familiar with the banking industry means many of those parameters aren't meaningful to me personally.
-As a first pass and to create a reasonable scope for the project, I focused in a a few paremters from common sources such as the balance sheet and income statement.
+As a first pass and to create a reasonable scope for the project, I focused in on a few paremters from common sources such as the balance sheet and income statement.
 That way I was either more familiar with the parameters or I could easily look up their meaning.
 </span>

 2. Now do it.
 Build a model that classifies banks.
 Explain the steps you took and the decisions you